 Now your partner has shifted from enjoying a drink to compulsively needing alcohol to feel okay.
 And you may have shifted from being giving and caring to being addicted to your partner’s care.
 Compulsive caretaking often grows alongside the deteriorating self-care of the compulsive drinker.

-Like all addicts, he lies (bold faced lies, lies of omission, cover-ups, and minimization), he makes excuses, he blames others for his drinking, and he continues to seek out and use alcohol despite the consequences.
+Like all addicts, he lies (bald-faced lies, lies of omission, cover-ups, and minimization), he makes excuses, he blames others for his drinking, and he continues to seek out and use alcohol despite the consequences.

-If there are children present, they copy the lying, justifying, blaming behavior which they see modeled.
+If there are children present, they copy the lying, justifying, blaming behavior which they see modelled.
 They also learn to keep family secrets and to cover for their alcoholic parent.
-In other words they join in the “dance of alcohol” and participate with their parents, learning how to be alcoholics or how to live with them when they grow up.
+In other words, they join in the “dance of alcohol” and participate with their parents, learning how to be alcoholics or how to live with them when they grow up.

 If you are an alcoholic and you are in a marriage, you may have to leave your drinking behind completely in order to gain any hope of reversing the progressive damage your alcoholism is inflicting on yourself and your family.

 If you are living with a functioning alcoholic, there are steps you can take too.
 Perhaps more importantly at first, there are things you can learn to avoid so that you don’t further your partner’s alcoholism.
 Making excuses for him, for example, only makes things worse.
 You don’t want to be an enabler or a rescuer.